-Juan Hein is a photographer, visual artist and film director.
+Juan Hein is a visual artist working with different mediums.
 He was born in Argentina in 1971 and moved to Denmark in 2006 where he lives and works today.
 Hein has exhibited in Argentina, Brasil, Denmark, Sweeden, Italy and Kroatia; is the author of the book This is not a photograph (2001) and the film The killing of a Danish swan (2011).
 Juan Hein is the grandson of famous Danish poet, inventor and mathematician Piet Hein.

 - 19 monochrome plates